filiphric/nuxt-filiphric.com/content/posts/hover-in-cypress/hover-in-cypress.md

 cy.realPress()
 cy.realType()
 ```
-Using the `realHover()` command enables us to properly hover over our board item.
+Using the `.realHover()` command enables us to properly hover over our board item.
 Our test will look something like this:
 ```ts
 cy
   .visit('/');